VSI OpenVMS x86-64 V9.2-3

 During the installation, you will be prompted to register Product Authorization Keys (PAKs) for the base operating environment and any layered products that are not included in the base OS.

-For more information about licensing, refer to VSI OpenVMS x86-64 E9.2-3 Installation Guide.
+For more information about licensing, refer to the relevant section in the VSI OpenVMS x86-64 V9.2-3 Installation Guide.

-VSI OpenVMS x86-64 V9.2-x provides support for the following network stacks:
+VSI OpenVMS x86-64 V9.2 and later provides support for the following network stacks:

 • VSI TCP/IP Services